Afcon 2019: Algeria must focus less on Mahrez – Belmadi | Goal.com

 Afcon 2019: Algeria must focus less on Mahrez – Belmadi

-Algeria coach Djamel Belmadi has urged his side to focus less on their star player Riyad Mahrez if they to by are to be successful at the 2019 African Cup of Nations in Egypt.
+Algeria coach Djamel Belmadi has urged his side to focus less on their star player Riyad Mahrez if they are to be successful at the 2019 African Cup of Nations in Egypt.

 The Desert Foxes kicked off their campaign in the tournament with a 2-0 victory over Kenya on Sunday, with Mahrez scoring one of the goals.